 That means the curing box matters a lot more than most people realize.

 The Chroma Flash takes a different approach to curing than the standard LED units most dentists are using.
 Instead of LEDs, it uses a broad-spectrum bulb system.
 The wavelength window of a typical LED setup sits in a narrow band, roughly 390 to 420 nanometers.
-The Chroma Flash operates across a window of 280 to 950 nanometers.
+The Chroma Flash operates over the wavelength range of 280 to 950 nanometers.

-What that means practically is more complete curing, better mechanical properties, and significantly better shade accuracy.
-Ayush explained that a common complaint with LED units is that splints and denture materials come out with a yellow tint or look translucent.
+What that means in practice is more complete curing, better mechanical properties, and significantly improved shade accuracy.
+Ayush explained that a common complaint with LED units is that splints and denture materials come out yellow-tinted or translucent.
 The broad-spectrum approach solves for that.

 If you've followed the dental 3D printing community at all, you'll have heard people rave about the Otoflash for years.
 The Otoflash came out in the 1990s and still gets talked about as the gold standard.
 The Chroma Flash is built on the same broad-spectrum technology class, with modern improvements.